baus/install-discourse/README.md

 # Configure Postgres user account

-Discourse uses the Postgres database as a datastore.
+Discourse uses the Postgres database to store forum data.
 The configuration procedure is similar to MySQL, but I am a Postgres newbie, so if you have improvements to this aspect of the installation procedure, please let me know.

+Note: this is the easiest way to setup the Postgres server, but it also creates a highly privledged Postgres user account.
+Future revisions of this document may offer alternatives for creating the Postgres DBs, which would allow Discourse to login to Postgres as a user with lower privledges.

 ```bash
 admin@host:~$ sudo -u postgres createuser admin -s -P
 ```

 # Pull and configure the latest version of the Discourse app

 Now we are ready install the actual Discourse application.
 Note this step shows how to pull the latest version